refreshav/www/content/person/teric-greenan.md

 organizations = ["Nexus Robotics"]
 +++

 Teric is the CEO of Nexus Robotics.
 At Nexus, Teric is working with a team of engineers to automate the weeding of common agricultural crops.
-Taric grows vegetables on a farm in Lunenburg County in addition to his work with Nexus.
+Teric grows vegetables on a farm in Lunenburg County in addition to his work with Nexus.